 Call your healthcare provider between visits as needed, especially if you are worried about symptoms.

-3. DILANTIN can cause a type of serious allergic reaction that may affect different parts of the body such as your liver, kidneys, blood, heart, skin or other parts of your body.
+DILANTIN can cause a type of serious allergic reaction that may affect different parts of the body such as your liver, kidneys, blood, heart, skin or other parts of your body.
 These can be very serious and cause death.
-Call your healthcare provider right away if you have any or all of these symptoms:
+Call your healthcare provider right away if you have any or all of these symptoms: fever, rash, swollen lymph glands, bruise easily, vomiting, sore throat, sores in your mouth, swelling, especially of your face, eye, lips, or tongue or hives, purple or red spots on your skin, yellowing of the skin and the white parts of your eyes (jaundice), not wanting to eat (anorexia), nausea, trouble swallowing or breathing, increased infections.

 Call your healthcare provider even if the symptoms are mild or if you have been taking DILANTIN for an extended period of time.
 These symptoms can be a sign of a serious allergic reaction.